-- More pharmacy and prescription drug options
+- More pharmacy options

 Blue Advantage is ideal for those who want choices: choices in which provider to see and choices for how much to pay for doctor visits and prescription drugs.